DynamiteAndy/trueachievements-extra/FEATURE-DOCUMENTATION.md

 This feature will auto select the selected filter should it not be selected/all achievements not unlocked.

+## Achievements - Include Guides From XboxAchievements.com

+This feature will include guides from [XboxAchievements.com](https://www.xboxachievements.com/) when viewing a achievement solution, it can be buggy/look broken but is helpful for achievements which may not have a guide available.

 ## Challenges - Override Achievement Settings

 This feature will override any feature shared between achievements and challenges, current features shared: